 COVID-19 and Blood Donation

 Community Blood Center (CBC) is closely monitoring the outbreak of coronavirus disease 2019 (COVID-19) and continues to carry out our lifesaving mission in our communities.

 Every week, more than 3500 blood donations, 760 platelet units and 200 convalescent plasma donations are needed to meet patient need.
 To ensure we are prepared to support health agencies in our communities and across the country, CBC strongly urges individuals who feel healthy and well to make an appointment at a donor center or blood drive to give blood, platelets and plasma.
-Appointments are required; walk-ins will not be accepted at this time.
+Appointments are preferred; walk-ins will only be accepted as capacity allows.

 CBC is committed to the safety of our donors, volunteers, employees and blood recipients, and to transparency with the American public during this evolving public health emergency.